OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

     <img id="key-list" src="{{site.urlimg}}jared_baker/day1collab/2-key-list.png" data-featherlight="#key-list" />
 </figure>

-You can also view the detail of your keys and see the public key pair which is used on the instances you create and stored in the Collaboratory.
+You can also view the detail of your keys and see the public key pair which is used on the instances you created and stored in the Collaboratory.

 <figure>
     <img id="key-detail" src="{{site.urlimg}}jared_baker/day1collab/2-key-detail.png" data-featherlight="#key-detail" />